jkeefe/api-workshop/README.md

 ### API Keys

-Often, your access is controlled by dint of you having an API key, which is usually a string of letters and numbers.
-You need to first acquire a key and then send it along with your "request" ... in whatever way the documentation says so.
+Often, your access requires an API key, which is usually a string of letters and numbers.
+You need to first acquire a key and then send it along with your "request" ... in whatever way the documentation says to do so.

 Sometimes, that's in the url ... as in the Open Weather Map API.